 What Is A Legal Secretary?

-The legal secretary job description often comes with the minimum of education and experience requirements.
+The legal secretary job description often comes with a minimum of education and experience requirements.
 One of the most entry-level positions in the legal industry.
-When someone reviews what does a legal secretary do, it is important to understand that this position is responsible for the general secretary duties but with an emphasis on the legal aspect of these duties, which is what qualifies them for the legal secretary salary.
-There is not as much legal-centric job duties found in the legal secretary job description as found in the legal assistant job description.
+When someone reviews what does a legal secretary does, it is important to understand that this position is responsible for the general secretary duties but with an emphasis on the legal aspect of these duties, which is what qualifies them for the legal secretary salary.
+There are not as many legal-centric job duties found in the legal secretary job description as found in the legal assistant job description.

 How Much Do Legal Secretaries Make?

 A legal secretary’s salary is comparative to that of a paralegal, with the midpoint average around $52,509 according to PayScale.
 For someone working in this field and more specifically this position, their experience is what drives their salary increase, whether they are located rurally or in a more populated area.
 While there are not as many requirements in the legal secretary job description for education and certification as the paralegal, there is room for a competitive legal secretary salary when comparing legal secretary vs paralegal.